136 Maple Avenue, Bay Shore, NY 11706

 DescriptionThe Lake House Restaurant is located at136 Maple Avenue, Bay Shore.
 It is next to one of the Fire Island Ferry terminals.
 Three handicapped spaces are in the small, paved parking lot.
 There may be valet parking.

 Four steps, or a ramp lead to both entrances (the bar and dining rooms).
 All floors are smooth.
 There are several indoor dining areas, as well as a bar/lounge area with both high and low tables.
 Double doors lead to the outdoor wood floor, deck.
 The deck is covered and has clear plastic surrounding three sides.
+They are raised and lowered as needed.
 All dining areas have abundant space between tables.

 From the outdoor deck, there are three steps down to a lounge area which has a fire-pit and seating along the dock.
 One can dock a boat here while dining.
 This area can also be accessed without steps, by going through the main dining room, out the main entrance, down the ramp and around the building.